 Environmental responsibility is an integral part of SSP’s organisation.
 We consciously assess our impact on the environment and encourage everyone who works for us to contribute to an improved environment.
 This is shown in a number of ways, for example more of our software is being distributed electronically, avoiding packaging or paper documentation.
 Additionally, since we have centrally located offices worldwide, our customers can be reached more easily.
 We only offer cars with low emissions to company car drivers, and encourage the use of public transport and cycling to work.
 We are implementing measures to ensure compliance with the ESOS regulations so that our entire enterprise in the UK is as energy efficient as possible.

 Our impact on the environment is therefore primarily related to energy consumption in our offices, and air travel.

-- Recycle as much as possible, for example paper, glass, plastics, toners, metal, batteries and other hazardous waste.
-Disposable packages are avoided wherever possible
+- Recycle as much as possible, such as paper, glass, plastics, toners, metal, batteries and other hazardous waste.
+Disposable packages are avoided wherever possible.

 - Minimise printed material